daminetreg/inglued/README.md

 Users just need to include your library folder.
 The rest is done by you using `#inglued <>`.

 ## Adding a library in 2 steps
-[We only support header-only dependencies](doc/rationale/WHY_HEADER_ONLY.md), any other kind of libraries have to disappear.

-Taking the example of [your-lib](examples/your-lib): imagine you made a library and you want someone to use it.

-What is sad is that you used other libraries to build your one :

-  * [cpp-pre::type\_traits](https://github.com/cpp-pre/type_traits/) to analyze lambda signatures
-  * Another library, that say is [example-dependency](https://github.com/header-only/example-dependency)

-So as it's not dependency free, it would require you to ask your users to install dependencies first.
-But this is a real pain, it is the best way to make your users flee.

-So we've created `#inglued <>` to solve this.
-Just 2 steps :

   1. Add a new file `deps/glue` :